Top 10 Cheapest Electric Cars in 2025

 Mistakes during installation can cause power disruptions, damage to your property, or even void your charger’s warranty.
 That’s why it’s vital to get it right the first time.

 Not all EV chargers are the same.
 Picking a low-powered or incompatible charger could result in unnecessarily slow charge times.
-For most UK homes, a 7kW charger offers a good balance between speed and cost.
-If your home has a three-phase power supply, you could be able to install a faster 22kW charger.
-However, most homes don’t have this.
+For most UK homes, a 7.4 kW (AC) charger is the right choice.
+If your home has a three-phase power supply, you could install a faster 22 kW charger.
+However, most homes don’t have a three-phase supply, and in any case most EVs are limited internally to about 11 kW maximum charge.

 Remember, the price tag on a charger doesn’t usually include everything.
-You’ve got to factor in the labour of installation, which could include cable runs and trenching if the charger is far from your house, as well as any upgrades to your electrical system.
+You’ve got to factor in the installation labour cost, which could include cable runs and trenching if the charger is far from your house, as well as any upgrades to your electrical system.
 That will all increase the final bill.

 It’s best to get a detailed, itemised quote from an installer before any work begins.
-If you qualify, don’t forget to factor in government grants, such as the EV Chargepoint Grant – eligible homeowners or renters could get up to £350 off the cost.
+If you qualify, don’t forget to factor in government grants, such as the EV Chargepoint Grant.

 Where you install the charger matters.
-If you put it in an awkward or exposed location, it can be a day-to-day inconvenience or increase its wear and tear.
-Put your charger where it’s easy to access, safe from the elements and won’t obstruct walkways or parking.
+If you put it in an awkward location, it can be a day-to-day inconvenience or increase its wear and tear.
+Put your charger where it’s easy to access, safe from the elements if possible, and won’t obstruct walkways or parking.

 Plan your home charger installation properly and you should avoid the vast majority of pitfalls to unlock the full benefits of easy and affordable EV charging.
 Each installation will depend on the individual circumstances, but here’s a benchmark step-by-step guide of things to consider: